bwoodbury3/open-tlm/README.md

 ## Posting Data

+To upload an existing dataset, use the script in `examples/upload_data.py`.

 An official API doc is not available yet, but check out the `examples` directory in this repository for some simple examples.
 Learning by example is better anyway.

 ## Acknowledgements and Caveats